St. Louis Wound & Vascular Symposium

 Physical exam, diagnostic modalities

-Define the baseline assessment for vascular pts and the
+Define the baseline assessment for vascular pts and the needed elements of the physical exam coupled with diagnostic tools available

 8:15am: Arterial – Below the knee & below the ankle cases